ArnaudDuhamel/landing_page_mobile/README.md

 # Product Landing Page

-This project is the fourth to obtain the Responsive Web Design certification from Free Code Camp.
+This is the fourth project done to obtain the Free Code Camp Responsive Web Design certification.

 I tried to replicate this page, but for mobile: